runcitadel/citadel-dev/README.md

 # Citadel (Docker-in-Docker)

 This installation method uses nested Docker containers for a lightweight and fast way to get up and running with Citadel.
-There are several ways to do this, but for security purposes we recommend installing the Sysbox version.

 ## Requirements

 Make sure you have the following tools installed on your system

 - [Docker](https://docs.docker.com/get-docker/)
 - [Sysbox](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/install-package.md)